By the end of this section, you will be able to:

 Most comets also develop tails as they approach the Sun.
 A comet’s tail is an extension of its atmosphere, consisting of the same gas and dust that make up its head.
 As early as the sixteenth century, observers realized that comet tails always point away from the Sun (Figure 13.22), not back along the comet’s orbit.
 Newton proposed that comet tails are formed by a repulsive force of sunlight driving particles away from the head—an idea close to our modern view.

 The two different components that make up the tail (the dust and gas) act somewhat differently.
 The brightest part of the tail is called the dust tail, to differentiate it from a fainter, straight tail made of ionized gas, called the ion tail.
 The ion tail is carried outward by streams of ions (charged particles) emitted by the Sun.
-As you can see in Figure 13.23, the smoother dust tail curves a bit, as individual dust particles spread out along the comet’s orbit, whereas the straight ion is tail pushed more directly outward from the Sun by our star’s wind of charged particles
+As you can see in Figure 13.23, the smoother dust tail curves a bit, as individual dust particles spread out along the comet’s orbit, whereas the straight ion tail is pushed more directly outward from the Sun by our star’s wind of charged particles

 The Rosetta Comet Mission